-This said, Mørk Profeti (dark prophecies) exudes a self-confidence and aggressive stance that is seldom found in début albums.
+That said, Mørk Profeti (dark prophecies) exudes a self-confidence and aggressive stance that is seldom found in debut albums.
 Of course, there is no self-confidence without musical prowess.
-And the professionalism shows: Dark, sometimes almost epic riffs, meticulous solos galore and drum work to match every part one-by-one.
+And the professionalism shows.
+Dark, sometimes almost epic riffs, meticulous solos galore, and drum work to match every part one-by-one.
 All of this sprinkled with some tremolo picking here and there throughout the album.

-The instrumentals are backed up by the deep, dark Death Metal growls of Masha Crematorium.
-Yes: The band is female fronted.
+The instrumentals are backed up by the deep, dark Death Metal growls of Mary Crematorium.
+Yes, the band is female-fronted.
 Who would have thought that when listening to the male-sounding growls?
-By definition her style is not as exuberant as Alissa White-Gluz (Arch Enemy), whilst I still can draw some similarities.
-But finally the unclean vocals fully align to the theme and style.
+By definition, her style is not as exuberant as Alissa White-Gluz (Arch Enemy), whilst I still can draw some similarities.
+But finally, the unclean vocals fully align with the theme and style.